SSWConsulting/SSW.Rules.Content/rules/minimize-skype-distractions/rule.md

 ---
-seoDescription: "Minimize distractions and stay focused with these simple Skype settings: set your status to Busy, disable online/offline alerts, and customize IM sounds."
+seoDescription: Minimize distractions and stay focused with these simple Skype settings: set your status to Busy, disable online/offline alerts, and customize IM sounds.
 type: rule
 archivedreason:
 title: Interruptions - Do you minimize Skype distractions?